LMSCloud/LMSEventManagement/README.md

 PRs and issues are welcome!
 Please note that this plugin is in currently in beta.
 We haven't encountered any major issues but bugs are always possible.
 If you find a bug please open an issue and we'll try to fix it as soon as possible.

+# License

+This plugin is licensed under the GPLv3 license.
+See the LICENSE file for more information.